PaulLukasHuber/moodle-azure-terraform/README.md

 ## ✨ Project Description

-> **Deploy Moodle LMS in minutes with zero manual configuration**
+> **Automate Moodle infrastructure deployment on Azure**

-This project showcases modern **Infrastructure as Code** principles to deploy a production-ready Moodle instance in the cloud.
+This project showcases modern **Infrastructure as Code** principles to deploy the infrastructure for a Moodle instance in the cloud.
 We embrace the [12-Factor App](https://12factor.net/) methodology for cloud-native applications and apply microservices architecture principles for optimal scalability and maintainability.

+The Terraform scripts **automate the infrastructure deployment** including the VM, database, networking, and Moodle software installation. **After deployment, you will need to complete the Moodle configuration manually** through the web interface to set up your specific requirements.

 ## 🏗️ Architecture